pwhittlesea/pwhittlesea.github.com/content/posts/2025-06-15-long-live-the-lakehouse/index.md

 The tables stored in an OTF however, are usable by other tools.
 I am able to store my data on a storage engine (like AWS S3), augment it with an OTF, and then select the tool of my choice that supports that OTF.

-I can expose that OTF table in the ecosystems where the best tooling exists, helping me achieve the CORE principle.
+I can expose that OTF table in the ecosystems where the best tooling exists, helping me achieve the {{< term "CORE" >}} principle.

 ## Fragmentation